sgladkoff/goldpan-ru/docs/interpretisto.md

 ## Managing Cofnerences

 We've made the UI for managing conference to be as intuitive as possible.
-You can access the management page by simply clicking the **Manage Conferences** link in the upper right corner of the screen.
+If you have been empowered to manage conferences, you can access the management page by simply clicking the **Manage Conferences** link in the upper right corner of the screen.

 ![Management 1](manage_conf_1.png)
 *The Management Screen*

-Once there, you can create a new conference by writing its name in the text box and pressing Create Conference.
+Once there, you can create a new conference by writing its name in the text box and pressing the **Create Conference** button.
 If there are existing conferences, you can jump to the editing screen of a particular conference by clicking the link in its name, as well as close or delete them with the appropriate buttons.

 ![Management 2](manage_conf_2.png)
 *The Editing Screen*